 If a lawsuit has been filed, it is a public record at the courthouse.
 However, it will only be filed in one county ( not all of them) and many times, the plaintiff has a choice as to which county they may elect to file in.
 For example, if the debt is the result of an auto accident, the plaintiff...Read more »

 You are better off first complying with all Court Sentencing requirements, then contacting the Department of Safety and complying with their requirements to obtain a Tennessee Driver's License.
-Putting the alcohol device on the car is expensive and you need to get your money's worth prior to...Read more »
+Putting the alcohol device on the car is expensive and you need to get your money's worth...Read more »

 Sorry, but much more information is needed to determine where you sound file for divorce.
 Based on the brief info provided, my first impression is to hire an attorney in Louisiana.
 Louisiana law differs from the rest of the United States in some ways because of its history as a French colony (...Read more »